moosila/k8s-setup/README.md

 # add worker node (runt the saved command in the kubeadm init step)
 kubeadm join 192.168.122.222:6443 --token rvbpq2.grcp2d0d5do5m14l --discovery-token-ca-cert-hash sha256:ca0c5f3fa9d98b6d711f20388e1875d2ee69b4f3d404383617854cfd2c87ccda
+# alter the command arguments and/or use --ignore-preflight-errors=... and rerun the command to ignore **known** errors.
+# got two errors [ERROR FileContent--proc-sys-net-bridge-bridge-nf-call-iptables]: /proc/sys/net/bridge/bridge-nf-call-iptables does not exist and [ERROR FileContent--proc-sys-net-ipv4-ip_forward]: /proc/sys/net/ipv4/ip_forward contents are not set to 1
+# ignored all of them, by issueing --ignore-preflight-errors=all
+# kubeadm join command should return "This node has joined the cluster:..."

+# Run 'kubectl get nodes' on the control-plane to see this node join the cluster

 ```